mirzafahad/mirzafahad.github.io/_posts/2025-10-16-unlock-gpu-power.md

 ## CuPy Benchmark

-In this section, I will compare compares CPU (NumPy) and GPU (CuPy) performance for batch image normalization operations commonly used in deep learning preprocessing.
+In this section, I'll compare CPU (NumPy) and GPU (CuPy) performance for batch image normalization, a common preprocessing step in deep learning.
+Normalization rescales pixel values to a standard range, making neural networks train more effectively.
+Think of it like converting different currencies to US dollars so you can compare prices fairly.

-We used six (dummy) images in a batch before normalization.
-Then we apply normalization for three cases:
+I'll test three scenarios using six images:
-1) Using NumPy i.e. CPU operation.
+1. **NumPy (CPU)**: Traditional CPU processing.
-2) Using CuPy i.e. GPU operation.
-But at the end we download the result to CPY memory.
+2. **CuPy (GPU → CPU)**: GPU processing but copying results back to CPU memory, like using a supercomputer then printing the results on paper for local use.
-3) Using CuPy i.e. GPU operation.
-But end result statys in GPU memory.
-This can be helpful if downstream pipeline can use GPU operations.
+3. **CuPy (GPU → GPU)**: GPU processing with results staying in GPU memory.
+This is beneficial when downstream operations (like GPU-based inference with TensorRT) can continue processing on the GPU, eliminating CPU-GPU transfer overhead, there's no copying back and forth..

 To run the code:
 ```bash